 Preparing for Your Surgery

-We realize surgery may be a new experience for you, so we’ve created this information packet to better prepare you and your support person(s) for your surgical procedure.
+We realize surgery may be a new experience for you, so we've compiled the following information to better prepare you and your support person(s) for your surgical procedure.
 Our goal is to make you as comfortable and as safe as possible before, during, and after your surgery.
 Please feel free to ask questions at any point during your stay with us.
-You may receive a survey after you go home; we hope you’ll rate your experience and recommend our services to your friends and family.
+You may be asked to complete a survey after you go home; we hope you'll highly rate your experience and recommend our services to your friends and family.

 How much time will I spend at the Hospital?